patahto/Numbers-AI-Demo/README.md

-# Numbers.AI - Smart Stock Analysis Bot
+# Numbers.AI - Stock Analysis Bot

 Numbers.AI is an intelligent stock analysis tool designed to help long-term investors identify the best stocks to buy based on fundamental and technical analysis.
 The bot focuses on stocks available on Cash App and provides detailed analysis and recommendations.